FreddyZeng/bluekai-ios-sdk/README.md

 ### Methods

-**NEW** Create the instance for Bluekai SDK with required arguments for direct connection (IDFA is grabbed automatically if user has not disabled it).
+**NEW!** Create the instance for Bluekai SDK with required arguments for direct connection (IDFA is grabbed automatically if user has not disabled it).
 This method is recommended for applications that require high memory efficiency.
 Uses NSURLConnection vs. UIWebView.

 ```objective-c
 - (id)initDirectAutoIdfaEnabledWithSiteId:(NSString *)siteID withAppVersion:(NSString *)version withDevMode:(BOOL)devMode;